-In addition, we defend health care providers in response to DEA Orders to Show Cause, DEA Suspension Orders, DEA Memorandums of Agreement, DEA revocations, DEA administrative hearings, and cases referred by the DEA to the U.S. Attorney’s Office for criminal prosecution.
+In addition, we defend healthcare providers in response to DEA Orders to Show Cause, DEA Suspension Orders, DEA Memorandums of Agreement, DEA number revocations, in DEA administrative hearings, and in cases referred by the DEA to the U.S. Attorney's office for criminal prosecution.

 The Drug Enforcement Administration (DEA) is the agency charged with enforcing the Controlled Substances Act (CSA).
-The Diversion Control Division of the DEA zealously prosecutes reported offenses, and these tactics result in individuals being stripped of their registrations and licenses before they even have the opportunity to process the fact that they being investigated.
+The Office of Diversion Control zealously prosecutes reported offenses and these tactics result in individuals being stripped of their registrations and licenses before they even have the opportunity to process the fact that they are being investigated.
 This is part of the psychological aspect of the initial thrust and parry.
 Although it is difficult to stand up for yourself in the face of such force, it is imperative that you resist the temptation to yield.